nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 This document can be thought of as a manual and a reference guide for FriendDex.
 It will guide you on how to use FriendDex and will provide complete information on each available command.
 Furthermore, the guide gives information on the User Interface (UI) and the other useful features of FriendDex.
 Each section of the guide can be read independently.
 You can view the full list of content using the Table of Contents above.
 You can also use your document viewer’s Find function to quickly navigate to the content you want to know more about.

 It is generally advised for new users to at least read through the [Quick Start](#quick-start) section to familiarise themselves with FriendDex.

-Note the following symbols and formatting used in this document.
+Note the following symbols and formatting used in this document:

+`list n/Close Friends` <br>
-`list` A grey highlight, also called a mark-up, indicates that it can be typed into the command line and executed by the application.
+The grey highlight, also called a mark-up, indicates that the text in it can be typed into the command line and executed by the application.

 <div markdown="block" class="alert alert-info">